Schedule Service

 One of the most common reasons a heat pump acts up is a dirty air filter.
 When a filter gets clogged with dust and debris, it restricts airflow, forcing your system to work much harder than it should.
 This strain can reduce its efficiency and even lead to a breakdown.
 Take a look at your air filter; if it looks dirty, try cleaning or replacing it.
 Another simple check is the power supply.
 Make sure the circuit breaker for your HVAC system hasn’t been tripped.
 You should also check for an outdoor power switch near the unit to ensure it’s turned on.

-Troubleshooting Your Thermostat and Vents
+Inspect Your Thermostat Settings and Vents

 Sometimes the problem is as simple as an incorrect thermostat setting.
 Double-check that your thermostat is set to the right mode, either “heat” or “cool,” depending on the season.
 It’s also a good idea to set the fan to “auto” instead of “on.”
 When the fan runs continuously, it can circulate cool air even when the system isn’t actively heating, making your home feel colder than you’d like.
 Next, do a quick walk-through of your home and make sure all the air vents are open and not blocked by furniture, rugs, or curtains.
 Proper airflow is essential for your heat pump to work effectively.